-Brown sugar: Balances the flavors with a touch of sweetness.
+Brown sugar: Balances the spice and saltiness with a touch of sweetness.

-Lime: Adds acidity and brightness to the soup.
+Mushrooms: Adds a meaty texture and earthy flavor to the soup.

 Technique Tip for This Recipe